 It makes sense that Zoe would be the one to think of shipping as a future.
 She has the background in the field, even though she would have joined up at about the same age as Mal, she is a few years older.
 And the mention of piracy was intentional.
 The Alleynes are not necessarily criminal, but they do have an eye on the main chance.
 And Zoe here has the trust of a shell shocked friend with a suddenly fat wallet.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Elizabeth Buchan-KimmerlyWrite a Review